Set-up guest Wi-Fi access at your business, engage online visitors and improve business performance through a single service.

 Based on professional wireless network surveys and planning we offer secure wireless LAN network with Wi-Fi protection including Wireless Intrusion Prevention Systems (WIPS), Firewalls, secure Guest Access, Branch Routing and Mobile Device Management (MDM).

-Empower your customers to get free or pay-per-use WiFi services in recurring or one-time formats.
+Empower your customers to get free or pay-per-use, Guest WIFI Services in recurring or one-time formats.
 We can set time-based policies or provide vouchers through PINs.
 Plus, you can get visitors connected using auto-provisioning or help them benefit from self-provisioning on the web portal.
 You can also deliver secure internal Wi-Fi access.

 - Data Centers